Suggested Courses

 Reviews major approaches to analyzing political parties and understanding their developmental changes.
 Examines the parties in operation and the relationship of parties to the state and society.

-Political Science 900: Public Opinion
+Political Science 904: Public Opinion (American Politics Seminar)